apache/airflow/docs/howto/connection/aws.rst

 * ``aws_policy_name`` - The name of the new AWS policy.

-For more information on using terraform scripts, see:
+For more information on using Terraform scripts, see:
 `Terraform docs - Get started - AWS <https://learn.hashicorp.com/collections/terraform/aws-get-started>`__

 After executing the plan, you should configure the connection in Airflow.